 Last Updated on

-It is called Schema.org and SEO industry leaders advocating Schema suggest that Schema markup language:
+We highly recommend looking into Schema.org.
+SEO industry leaders advocating Schema suggest that Schema markup language:

 - Gives Websites A Better Chance of Being Listed In The SERPs